 Are there any groups that shouldn't receive COVID-19 vaccines?

-Children below 18 years of age will not be vaccinated unless Pfizer-BioNTech COVID-19 Vaccine which can be given to children from 15 years of age.
-People with history of severe allergy to any of the ingredients of the vaccines should not be vaccinated.
+Currently pregnant women and children below 18 years of age will not be vaccinated.
+People with history of severe allergy to the ingredients of the vaccines should not be vaccinated with COVID-19 vaccines.